joshuawright11/papyrus/README.md

 ]
 ```

-## Defining an Endpoint
+## Defining APIs

-Individual endpoints are definied by adding functions to your protocol.
-The function's parameters represent the request content.
+Each API you need to consume is represented by a _protocol_.
+Individual endpoints are represented by the _protocol's functions_.
+The function's _parameters_ and _return type_ represent the request content and response, respectively.

 ### Setting the Method and Path